AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 ## (Optional) Migrating Dynamic Media presets and configurations from 6.3 to 6.5 Zero Downtime {#optional-migrating-dynamic-media-presets-and-configurations-from-to-zero-downtime}

-If you are upgrading AEM Dynamic Media from 6.3 to 6.4 or 6.5 (which now includes the ability for zero downtime deployments), you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.
+If you are upgrading Experience Manager as a Cloud Service Dynamic Media from 6.3 to 6.4 or 6.5 (which now includes the ability for zero downtime deployments), you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.

 >[!NOTE]
 >
->If you run your AEM instance in compatibility mode--that is, you have the compatibility packaged installed--you do not need to run these commands.
+>If you run your Experience Manager as a Cloud Service instance in compatibility mode--that is, you have the compatibility packaged installed--you do not need to run these commands.

 For all upgrades, either with or without the compatibility package, you can copy the default, out-of-the-box viewer presets that originally came with Dynamic Media by running the following Linux curl command: